paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-While the generic version can pass additional information.
+The generic version can pass additional information.

 ```c#
 var emitter = new Emitter<int>();